Cadillac Palace Theatre

 Opened in October of 1926, as the New Palace Theatre (there was already a Palace Music Hall located at Clark Street and Randolph Street which was later renamed the Erlanger Theatre), and was designed by Rapp & Rapp.
 Its interior design is similar in vein to the Los Angeles Theater – a French Renaissance style beauty inspired by Versailles.
 The New Palace Theatre was originally opened as the flagship of the Orpheum vaudeville circuit (the State Lake Theatre, also in the Loop, was another one of the Orpheum circuit’s vaudeville palaces in Chicago).
 After showcasing dozens of big-name stars during the late-1920’s, the theatre was converted into a movie palace in 1931 as the RKO Palace Theatre.

 In the 1950’s, attendance began to wane, at what was by then called Eitel’s Palace Theatre and live shows were re-introduced to the repertoire.
 During the late-1950’s, the Palace was altered to show Cinerama films.
-The neighboring Bismarck Hotel purchased the theater in the 1970’s and the auditorium was converted into a banquet hall by removing the seats on the orchestra level.
+The neighboring Bismarck Hotel purchased the theater in the 1970’s and it screened its last movie “Nicholas and Alexandra” in 1972.
+The auditorium was converted into a banquet hall by removing the seats on the orchestra level.
 In 1984, the theatre, now renamed the Bismarck Theatre, was converted into a concert venue.

 Barely used during the 1990’s, the former New Palace Theatre was finally restored and renovated during 1999, and renamed the Cadillac Palace Theatre thanks to a large donation by the company towards the theater’s spectacular restoration.
 The renovated theatre was reopened during the fall of 1999, with the premier of Elton John and Tim Rice’s “Aida”.
 The renovation has made true the name of the ‘Palace’.